cthit/ArmIT/README.md

 # ArmIT's website

-The ArmIT website is made in HTML + CSS using SvelteKit and Tailwind.
+The ArmIT website is made in HTML/CSS + JS using SvelteKit and Tailwind.
 Maintained by the ArmIT committee in the software engineering division of Chalmers University of Technology.

 ## Installation
 The application can be run through docker or npm.
 A dockerfile is available in the root of the source tree.